 It’s another one of those bittersweet realities of being a twin mom.
 You feel envious of singleton moms.
 It sucks, I hate feeling this way, but it’s the truth.
 Everything is built for them.
 Storytime, mommy and me classes, shopping carts, even swings at the park.
-It can be hard to soak in those early stages as a mom, and all you’ve ever hoped to do, when you simply can’t do any of it.
+It can be hard to soak in those early stages as a mom, and all you’ve ever hoped to do when you simply can’t do any of it.

-I have found the most solace in moms who had more than one kid, because while they don’t have twins, they do know what it’s like to be out-numbered.
+I have found the most solace in moms who had more than one kid because while they don’t have twins, they do know what it’s like to be out-numbered.
 And they don’t make me want to scream when they complain about their baby not sleeping through the night or having to tote one baby in and out of the grocery store.

 They understand more so how hard it can be to have two.
 While they might not be able to completely empathize, they do recognize how hard being a mom of multiples in a singleton world can be, especially financially.

 Twin moms are kind of forced to stay home.
-I mean, unless you had a killer job prior to finding out about your twins, or you and your husband are totally okay working complete opposite shifts—it’s often not possible.
+I mean, unless you had a killer job prior to finding out about your twins, or you and your husband are totally okay working completely opposite shifts—it’s often not possible.

 The cost of daycare for two infants costs the same as my rent, car insurance, and car payment.
-After daycare expenses, I would have only brought home a couple hundred dollars a month.
+After daycare expenses, I would have only brought home a couple of hundred dollars a month.
 My husband and I decided that wasn’t worth it very early on and it led to financial struggles and even some intense power struggles within our relationship, which is all too common in the twin parent community.

-While it is a blessing and we have been able to (sort of) make things work, the strains that becoming a stay at home mom put on our family were almost unbearable.
-The biggest of which actually came back to just being a stay at home mom of twins in itself.
+While it is a blessing and we have been able to (sort of) make things work, the strains that becoming a stay-at-home mom put on our family were almost unbearable.
+The biggest of which actually came back to just being a stay-at-home mom of twins in itself.
 It’s a constant battle of wanting time for yourself because you are slowly going insane, then feeling guilty because again, you were given twins, therefore, you should be able to handle them.

 It’s another one of those bittersweet realities.
 While being a twin mom is amazing and makes even the simplest of tasks make you feel like superwoman, that can’t be all that you are.
 You have a lot going on and need to take care of yourself in order to take care of them.